awsdocs/aws-iot-docs/developerguide/da-console-guide.md

    After you've configured your test suite, choose **Next**\.

-1. **Step 3** provides you with an overview of the selected test device and test suite that you've configured\.
+1. **Step 4** provides you with an overview of the selected test device role, test device and test suite that you've configured\.
 If you want to make changes, choose **Edit**\.
 **Note**
-You must connect your selected test device to the Device Advisor test endpoint before starting the suite run\.
+For a smoother experience, you can connect your selected test device to the Device Advisor test endpoint before starting the suite run\.
 We recommend that you have a mechanism built for your device to try connecting to our test endpoint every 5 seconds for one to two minutes\.

    To create the test suite and run the tests against your device, choose **Run**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/da-run-tests.png)